Skip to content

 Core --> TS

-Rust Core (crates/ts-pack-core)
+Rust Core

-• Parser Cache — maps language names to loaded tree_sitter::Language values.
+Parser Cache Maps language names to loaded tree_sitter::Language values.
 Once loaded, a parser is reused without re-reading from disk.

-• Code Intelligence Engine — runs tree-sitter queries against a parsed tree to extract structure, imports, exports, symbols, comments, and docstrings.
+Code Intelligence Engine Runs tree-sitter queries against a parsed tree to extract structure, imports, exports, symbols, comments, and docstrings.

-• Chunker — walks the syntax tree and splits source code at natural boundaries, respecting a configurable token budget.
+Chunker Walks the syntax tree and splits source code at natural boundaries, respecting a configurable token budget.

 The core has no language-specific code.
 It calls tree-sitter through its stable C ABI using dynamically loaded parser binaries.